nh43de/DataToolChain/README.md

 If no table names are specified, data will upload to table of the same name as the file name minus extenson.

+#### JSON Configuration

+You can easily copy/paste JSON to allow for saving and storing uploader configuration.

 #### 🔢 Advanced Configuration

 - **Apply Default Transform Group** - gathers SQL schema information and attempts to transform any dates, numbers, bit values e.g. (Y/N), so that it will be able to upload to SQL server.